wolfganghuse/soleng-hackathon-july24/README.md

 export NAMESPACE=[your_namespace]
 ````

-3. Copy and paste the following manifest into the terminal to deploy to the DKP catalog:
+3. Copy and paste the following manifest into the terminal to deploy to the NKP catalog:

 ```bash
 kubectl apply -f - <<EOF